jpildush/BTH745/README.md

 ## Week 4
 Download and learn Adobe
-Practice making high Fed Mockups using your own Wireframes Consolidate Views/Mockups into (up to 3) unique application UIs
+Practice making high Fed Mockups using your own Wireframes Make High Fed Mockups of YOUR maps / detail view Consolidate Views/Mockups into (up to 3) unique application UIs